45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Standing at 150 ft high, this is one of the most unique structures to find in New York City.
 While you can no longer climb to the top of the Vessel, you can still enjoy visiting this attraction for free at the ground-level base with no reservation.

 The Hudson Yards is known as an upscale shopping mall where you can get food, visit the famous Edge Sky Deck, and have a connection to the High Line.
-Currently, Hudson Yards is also offering FREE movie nights on Friday at 6 PM!
+This complex often offers free movies and broadcast sporting events, and one of my favorite times to visit is during the holidays for the lights!
+Currently, they have a concert series; see the lineup here!

 Vessel NYC free things to do